English Misal Pav (1 Piece) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 How to consume english misal pav, tea with milk and sugar without glucose spikes

-Incorporate a source of lean protein, such as grilled chicken, tofu, or lentils, to help stabilize blood sugar levels.
+Include a source of lean protein, such as a boiled egg or some grilled chicken, to help stabilize blood sugar levels.

 Add Healthy Fats